SevenImm/Wk3-Password-Generator/README.md

 - Added a wrapper to the slider and number display to have them displayed together.
 - Added Styling to the font.
 - Made the button 2 colums for center style.
+# Feature/PassGen:
+For the feature password generation, I want to submit a form that actually generates a password:
+When Generate password is pressed,
+Display a password.
+**COMMENT: This password wont follow the selected criteria yet**

 ## Screenshots:
 # Feature/Files:
 ![Alt text](/Assets/FeatureFiles.png)